craigmarshalldesign/testing-godot-1/documents/SonderQuest-Stats.md

 > **Crucial Note:** Derived values below originate from attributes but are not locked to them.
 All resources and regen values are first-class stats that can be modified directly by gear, talents, buffs, and zones.

 ### Resources & Regen
 All characters share the same resource pools.
-Regeneration occurs at the **End of Turn**.
+Regeneration occurs at the **Start of Turn**.
 *   **Max HP**: `Baseline + (VIT * HP_PER_VIT)`.
 *   **Max Mana**: `Baseline + (INT * MANA_PER_INT)`.
     *   **Mana Regen:** `BaseRegen + (WIL * MANA_REGEN_PER_WIL)`.